 Cultural intervention is a powerful tool to position a location in a targeted way and to let the desired values radiate and have an effect on the outside.

 To this end, Quant develops unique overall strategies, impulse programmes and experience modules that can be used in a targeted manner in the sense of location development and location promotion.

-Our ideas and solutions are always developed against the background of an in-depth examination of local conditions; the everyday life, the culture, the values and the customs of the place where a project is realised.
+Our ideas and solutions are always developed with the in-depth examination of local conditions in mind; the everyday life, the culture, the values and the customs of the place where a project is realised.

 Cultural intervention as a driver of location development